RealA10N/alon.kr/src/routes/posts/christofides/+page.md

 ---
 title: The Christofides Algorithm
-subtitle: "Approximating the Metric TSP Problem: An Introduction to Combinatorial Optimization. #SoME3"
+description: "Approximating the Metric TSP Problem: An Introduction to Combinatorial Optimization. #SoME3"
 ---

 <script>